 A complex system of cryolines and cold boxes will distribute the cooling power generated by the ITER cryoplant to clients throughout the installation.

-Cryogenic technology will be extensively used at ITER to create and maintain low-temperature conditions for the magnet, vacuum pumping and some diagnostics systems.
+Cryogenic technology will be extensively used at ITER to create and maintain low-temperature conditions for the magnet and vacuum pumping systems, as well as some diagnostics.